nosolutions/puppet-tsm/README.md

 ###Beginning with tsm

 Include class TSM on hosts where you would like to install the TSM client packages.
-By default no config files will be overridden.
+By default no config files will be replaced.
 The TSM class just makes sure the TSM packages are installed.

 ##Usage